kubedb/docs/docs/guides/solr/quickstart/overview/index.md

 persistentvolumeclaim/solr-combined-data-solr-combined-2   Bound    pvc-dcb8c9e2-e64b-4a53-8b46-5c30301bb905   1Gi        RWO            standard       <unset>                 3m26s
 ```

-- `PetSet` - a PetSet(Appscode manages customed statefulset) named after the Solr instance.
+- `PetSet` - a PetSet(Appscode manages customized statefulset) named after the Solr instance.
 In topology mode, the operator creates 3 PetSets with name `{Solr-Name}-{Sufix}`.
 - `Services` -  2 services are generated for each Solr database.
     - `{Solr-Name}` - the client service which is used to connect to the database.
 It points to the `overseer` nodes.
     - `{Solr-Name}-pods` - the node discovery service which is used by the Solr nodes to communicate each other.
 It is a headless service.
-- `AppBinding` - an [AppBinding](/docs/guides/elasticsearch/concepts/appbinding/index.md) which hold to connect information for the database.
+- `AppBinding` - an [AppBinding](/docs/guides/solr/concepts/appbinding.md) which hold to connect information for the database.
 It is also named after the solr instance.
 - `Secrets` - 3 types of secrets are generated for each Solr database.
     - `{Solr-Name}-admin-cred` - the auth secrets which hold the `username` and `password` for the solr users.
 The auth secret `solr-combined-admin-cred` holds the `username` and `password` for `admin` user which lets administrative access.
     - `{Solr-Name}-config` - the default configuration secret created by the operator.